 Kai Jeow

 The result is a slightly crispy, fluffy omelet.
-You can usually get ingredients such as ham, onions, crab meat, fresh oysters, etc., mixed in.
-The omelet is then served on a rice bed, and I like to top mine with a bit of sweet chili sauce.
+You can usually get mixed in ingredients such as ham, onions, crab meat, fresh oysters, etc. The omelet is then served on a rice bed, and I like to top mine with a bit of sweet chili sauce.
 While restaurants sometimes have Kai Jeow on the menu, I prefer to get mine from street food carts.
-You’ll find them all around Thailand and for as little as 15 THB ($0.50) per serving.
+You’ll find them all around Thailand for as little as 15 THB ($0.50) per serving.

 Fried Rice Kao Pad

 You can find fried rice everywhere in Thailand, typically featuring chicken or pork (rarely beef or shrimps) and vegetables.
-Often, cooks add an egg to the mixture or put separately fried on top.
-Vegetarian and vegan versions are common too, with tofu to replace the meat.
+Often, cooks add an egg to the mixture or put it separately fried on top.
+Vegetarian and vegan versions are standard, too, with tofu to replace the meat.

 Jasmine Rice

 Jasmine rice is an aromatic rice variety with a flowery and nutty flavor.
-The rice is glutinous and has a note of the smell of jasmine flower that lingers on when you cook and eat it.
+The rice is glutinous and notes the smell of jasmine flower that lingers on when you cook and eat it.
 Jasmine rice might appear to be a long-grained rice variety that has been artificially flavored with jasmine essence while cooking.
 But that is not the case.
 This is an aromatic rice variety mainly cultivated in Thailand.

-However, it is also grown in other Southeast Asian countries such as Vietnam, Laos, and Cambodia.
-Jasmine rice is soft and sticky and is best to have as a side dish with other gravy meals or sticky dessert.
+However, it also grows in other Southeast Asian countries such as Vietnam, Laos, and Cambodia.
+Jasmine rice is soft and sticky and is best to have as a side dish with other gravy meals or sticky desserts.

 Since this rice variety is not very firm when cooked, it is not suitable for fried rice dishes.
 The aroma of jasmine rice is refreshing and opens the taste buds.
 It is a most pleasurable food experience, a delicacy for sure.